Minimal Surfaces with Arbitrary Topology in H^2xR: Introduction

 \begin{thm} Any open orientable surface $S$ can be properly embedded in $\BHH$ as a complete area minimizing surface. \end{thm}

+In particular, this implies that any open orientable surface $S$ can be realized as an complete, embedded, minimal surface in $\BHH$.
+The key step is to show a vertical bridge principle for tall curves in $\Si$ (Section \ref{secbridge}).
+Then, by using the positive solutions of the asymptotic Plateau problem, we give a general construction to obtain complete, properly embedded minimal surfaces in $\BHH$ with arbitrary topology, i.e. any (finite or infinite) number of genus and ends.

-In particular, this shows that any open orientable surface $S$ can be realized as a complete minimal surface in $\BHH$.
-The outline of the method is as follows.
-We start with a simple exhaustion of the open orientable surface $S$, i.e. $S_1\subset S_2 \ ...\ S_n \subset ..$ where $S=\bigcup_{n=1}^\infty S_n$ \cite{FMM}.
+The outline of the method is as follows: We start with a simple exhaustion of the open orientable surface $S$, i.e. $S_1\subset S_2 \ ...\ S_n \subset ..$ where $S=\bigcup_{n=1}^\infty S_n$.
 In particular, the surface $S$ is constructed by starting with a disk $D=S_1$, and by adding $1$-handles iteratively, i.e. $S_{n+1}-int(S_n)$ is either a pair of pants or a cylinder with a handle (See Figure \ref{simpleexhaustion}).
-Then by using the vertical bridges and the simple exhaustion, we inductively construct a sequence of area minimizing surfaces $\{\Sigma_n\}$ in $\BHH$ which converges to an area minimizing surface $\Sigma$ in $\BHH$ homeomorphic to $S$.

-On the other hand, when proving the theorem above, we needed the positive solutions to the asymptotic Plateau problem in $\BHH$ for certain curves.
-In particular, unlike $\BH^3$ case, there are some curves $\Gamma$ in $\SI$ where there is no minimal surface $\Sigma$ in $\BHH$ with $\PI \Sigma = \Gamma$ \cite{ST}.
-We gave a fairly complete solution to the asymptotic Plateau problem in $\BHH$ with the following result.
+Hence after proving a bridge principle at infinity for $\BHH$ for vertical bridges in $\SI$ (Theorem \ref{bridge}), we started the construction with an area minimizing plane $\Sigma_1$ in $\BHH$.
+Then by following the iterative process dictated by the simple exhaustion, if $S_{n+1}$ is a pair of pants attached to $S_n$, then we attach one vertical bridge in $\SI$ to the corresponding component of $\PI \Sigma_n$.
+Similarly, if $S_{n+1}$ is a cylinder with a handle attached to $S_n$, then we attach two vertical bridges successively to $\PI \Sigma_n$ (See Figure \ref{hanger}) so that the number of boundary components of $\partial \Sigma_n$ and $\partial \Sigma_{n+1}$ are the same.
+By iterating this process, we inductively construct a properly embedded minimal surface $\Sigma$ in $\BHH$ with the same topological type of $S$.